 OSLA Servicing: 1-866-264-9762

 However, some borrowers may want to continue making payments.
 Those seeking Public Service Loan Forgiveness (PSLF) or those enrolled in a repayment plan with a manageable monthly payment may be better off continuing to make their normal payments.

 PSLF is a federal program that many borrowers rely on to have student loan balances forgiven.
 Under this program, borrowers with direct loans who work in the public sector and make 120 qualifying monthly payments will have their loans forgiven tax-free.
 These paused payments from the student loan relief won’t count towards the 120 qualifying monthly payments.

-Note that neither forbearance or deferment will hurt your credit scores.
+Note that forbearance or deferment will NOT hurt your credit scores.
 It will be noted on your credit history but it will not reduce your credit score.

 The National Council on Aging has COVID-19 Resources for seniors on their website.
 It includes the latest news as well as information on what senior centers are still open and operating.
 Groups out there like Shopping Angels are helping seniors do grocery shopping and reducing COVID-19 risk to seniors.